 Law Division, Special Civil Part, Small Claims Section

 The Small Claims Section decides cases where the person suing wants less than $3,000.
-This includes cases for unpaid rent, unpaid bills, and damages to property.
+This includes cases for return of a security deposit, unpaid rent, unpaid bills, and damages to property.

 Law Division, Special Civil Part, Landlord/Tenant Section